Russia imposes entry ban on EU officials from eight states | DW | 30.04.2021

 Berlin's chief state prosecutor Jörg Raupach was also among those who will not be allowed to enter Russia.

 In March, the EU placed sanctions on two Russians accused of persecuting gay and lesbian people in Chechnya.
-The 27-member bloc last month also imposed sanctions on four senior Russian officials close to President Vladimir Putin.
+The 27-member bloc last month also imposed sanctions on four senior Russian officials close to President Vladimir Putin due to the jailing of Russian opposition leader Alexei Navalny.

+European countries such as Germany and France have condemned a Russian court decision in February to sentence Navalny to 2-and-a-half years in prison.
+The EU has also expressed concerns over Navalny's health in jail and blamed Russian authorities for not allowing him to receive outside medical treatment.

+EU and Russian relations have also been tense in recent in months due to Russia's military buildup near the border of Ukraine.

 More to come at dw.com